markstent/sonic-diffusion/README.md

 - NumPy: [https://numpy.org/](https://numpy.org/)
 - Audio Diffusion: [Audio Diffusion Github](https://github.com/teticio/audio-diffusion)

+## Acknowledgement

+Thank you to [Robert Dargavel Smith](https://github.com/teticio) for all the help and inspiration for this project.

 ## License

 Sonic Diffusion is licensed under the GNU License.
 See the `LICENSE` file for more information.